Metal vs Wood Bed Frame Noises: How to Sleep Quieter

 2. Is a metal or wood bed frame quieter?

-Wood bed frames are generally quieter than metal ones, producing lower-pitched creaks versus the high-pitched squeaks and rattles of metal.
-However, a high-quality metal frame with rubber dampeners can be just as quiet.
+Wood frames are generally quieter, producing deeper creaks.
+High-quality metal frames with rubber dampeners can also be silent.
 See our quiet bed frame reviews.

 3. Can I fix a squeaky bed frame without tools?